andychien009/csv-reorder/README.md

 chmod 744 ~/bin/csv-reorder.py
 ```

-If using the win10 packaged EXE, putting it in the PATH and running it from
+If using the win10 packaged exe, putting it in the PATH and running it from
 GUI at least once after trusting it will allow it to run in any other directory
 in the command line interface